China-Digital-Times-CDT/wepreserve/vault/root.md

 id: pfy4h1nwep9age7eg0u8xe1
 title: SHKO(Save Hong Kong Online)
 desc: ''
-updated: 1650595097963
+updated: 1650793968484
 created: 1648525691085
 ---

 [![Great Extinction](./assets/extinctions.jpeg)](https://hongkongfp.com/2021/11/28/explainer-over-50-groups-gone-in-11-months-how-hong-kongs-pro-democracy-forces-crumbled/)
 (_Courtesy: Hong Kong Freepress, 2021_)

-SHKO (Save Hong Kong Online) is a community project to preserve those disappearing online web sites since 2019~ and on.
+SHKO (Save Hong Kong Online) is a community project to preserve those disappearing online web sites since 2019 and in a wake of [[the vast disappearing of civil society and independent media | background]].
 It's anonymous and open source, with the support from a lot of online users.

 ## Goals